Key Takeaways:

 Clinical significance

 There is potential for leveraging this knowledge to develop treatment regimens that could halt and prevent the progression of Alzheimer’s disease in senior people.
-This discovery may lead to a deeper understanding of the disease process of Alzheimer’s disease.
+These findings contribute to ongoing research into the underlying causes of Alzheimer’s disease and potential prevention strategies.

 Conclusion